j1yoo/j1yoo.github.io/research.markdown

 **Work-in-Progress**

 "Unexpected Consequences of Product Sales Bans: An Empirical Investigation" with Yuxin Chen and Namil Kim
+* Conceptualization and data collection completed.
+Data analysis in progress.

 "The Dark Side of Digitization: Last Mile Mobility and Traffic Fatality" with Moon Gyu Kim
+* Recipient of the 1st, 2nd, and 3rd CSES best paper awards.
+Data collection in progress.

 "Empirical Investigation of The Impact of Online Platforms on Charitable Giving" with Namil Kim and Hyungseok (David) Yoon